-The proposed sub-project under Flood 2022 Emergency Response is a sub-component of Component-3, that will involve expansion of the Rescue Stations which serve as critical infrastructure for emergency response, rescue operations, and providing assistance during crisis.
+The proposed sub-project under Flood 2022 Emergency Response is a sub-component of Component-3, that will involve establishment of the District Level Rescue 1122 Stations which serve as critical infrastructure for emergency response, rescue operations, and providing assistance during crisis.
 They aim to safeguard lives, minimize damages, and ensure public safety within their designated areas of responsibility.

-Under the Flood, 2022 Emergency Response, following areas for Rescue Stations were identified and proposed for immediate expansion (Table 1).
+Under the Flood, 2022 Emergency Response, following areas for Rescue Stations were identified and proposed for immediate establishment (Table 1).

-Table 1: List of Districts for Expansion of Rescue (1122) Stations under SFERP
+Table 1: List of Districts for Establishment of District Level Rescue 1122 Stations under SFERP